 Where to play and what to do with kids during social distancing

 Outside places to play

 If the weather is pleasant, playing outside is a terrific option when you need to get out of the house.
 The more natural and distant from one another, the better!
-We have many suggestions about where to play outside with little kids and where to play outside with big kids; you will have to take some of those suggestions with a grain of salt (and a packet of sanitizing wipes).
+We have many suggestions about where to play outside with kids locally; you will have to take some of those suggestions with a grain of salt (and a packet of sanitizing wipes).